-In the age of the internet, ebooks, kindles, Ipads and wifi everywhere – there is a loud voice crying the demise of the book.
-This prophecy appears everywhere and it is being spread by drinkers of the dead book koolaid cult.
-Whether these drinkers have invested any original thought is its own question.
+In the age of the internet, ebooks, kindles, Ipads, and wifi everywhere – there is a loud voice crying the demise of the book.
+This prophecy appears everywhere and it is being spread by drinkers of the dead book Koolaid cult.
+Whether these drinkers have invested any original thought is an altogether different question.

 Tim: “I run a book printing company”